TysonCross/ELEN4020_Lab3/README.md

 ### Setup ###
 Create and then source a virtual environment, then install the dependencies in the environment:

-            $ python3 -m venv /path/to/new/virtual/environment
+            $ python -m venv /path/to/new/virtual/environment
             $ source </path/to/new/virtual/environment>/bin/activate
             $ pip install -r requirements.txt